ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 $T=(K)^{\frac{1}{n_1}} a^{\frac{n_2}{n_1}}$
 :::
-and determine the simplest possible integers $n_1$ and $n_2$ consistent with your fit, and write down Equation 6 with these integers.
+to determine the simplest possible integers $n_1$ and $n_2$ consistent with your fit, and write down Equation 6 with these integers.

 b.
 Given these values of $n_1$ and $n_2$, determine $K$  (Hint: $k=(K)^{\frac{1}{n_1}}$)
 :::Note